 How do I find my wallet address?

-On ZenGo, simply tap "Actions" then "Receive" and then chose the blockchain /coin you want to receive and you will obtain your wallet address which you can use or share to receive crypto.
+On Zengo, simply tap the main menu in the center of the screen, then "Receive," and then choose the blockchain /coin you want to receive, and you will obtain your wallet address which you can use or share to receive crypto.

 The principal usage is to use it to receive funds from another wallet or from yourself in a different service.
-When you start with ZenGo you can use this wallet address to deposit funds you have from another wallet or exchnage
+When you start with Zengo, you can use this wallet address to deposit funds you have from another wallet or exchange.

 Is my wallet address always the same?

-Your ethereum wallet address is also your Polygon tokens wallet address.
-This is just like the physical address of your home which allows you to receive packages and envelopes but here instead you receive at the same "home" different type of coins.
+Your ethereum wallet address is also your Polygon, Optimism, and Arbitrum wallet address.
+This is just like the physical address of your home, which allows you to receive packages and envelopes, but here instead, you receive at the same "home" different types of coins.

 FAQ on Wallet addresses

-You will lose access to all your old wallet addresses associated to your ZenGo account once you delete it, including all funds and future funds coming to it.
-Even if you create a new ZenGo account with the same email, you will no longer have access to those addresses.
+You will lose access to all your old wallet addresses associated with your Zengo account once you delete it, including all funds and future funds coming to it.
+Even if you create a new Zengo account with the same email, you will no longer have access to those addresses.

 What happens if I send a transaction to the wrong wallet address?